ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/signalxy_scale.md

 ---
+noindex: true
-Title: "SignalXY Scale - ScottPlot 4.1 Cookbook"
+title: "SignalXY Scale - ScottPlot 4.1 Cookbook"
 Description: "SignalXY plots can have a Y scale that multiply all data by a defined amount.
 ScaleY is applied before OffsetX and OffsetY."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71